Copywriter Q&A: Diving into Company Blog Campaigns with Melanie Green

 In general, it’s a good idea to only post new content to a business’s blog, while updating past posts for accuracy and keyword usage.
 Keyword performance changes over time, so this should be reflected in past posts.

 TWFH: Should blogs be written in-house?
-Or is it okay to contract them out?
+Or is it OK to contract them out?

 MG: I’m not sure that it matters where the content is written as much as who is writing it.
-If a business wants to invest money into hiring a staff writer with experience writing blogs, then it’s perfectly okay to have blogs written in-house.
+If a business wants to invest money into hiring a staff writer with experience writing blogs, then it’s perfectly OK to have blogs written in-house.
 Writing is one of the most interesting fields, in that most people are capable of writing words down on a page.
 However, it doesn’t make them a writer.
-It’s still important to hire someone with experience that understands online writing, keyword usage, and has the ability to turn work around to meet an editorial calendar.
+It’s still important to hire someone with experience that understands online writing and keyword usage and has the ability to turn work around to meet an editorial calendar.

 For many companies, getting this expertise in the most cost-effective way is by contracting blog writers.
 Not all blog writers are the same, though.
 You can find a very inexpensive blog writer and end up with low quality or plagiarized content that you have to spend a lot of time to edit and fix.
 Finding the right set of writers can take time and you’ll need the budget to do so.

 What often happens is that companies try to get blog content out on their own first before hiring blog writers.
 They’ll get busy working on other tasks and blog writing for their own site takes a backseat to other work.
 That’s when we’ll often see companies looking to collaborate with contract blog writers.

 TWFH: What other components should a successful blog campaign have?

 MG: Successful blog campaigns have 100% original blog posts of at least 500 words, consideration to keyword targets and usage, relevant pictures with alt-tags, and meta descriptions.
 The most successful campaigns are also well-advertised.
 Simply writing a post isn’t enough to drive traffic to it.
 It’s important to also share it with the world.